l-quincy01/MatchMind/README.md

 # MatchMind

-PLFantasyZone is a comprehensive project designed to scrape match statistics for over 700 players, manipulate and present the data dynamically, and predict match outcomes using machine learning.
+MatchMind is a comprehensive project designed to scrape match statistics for over 700 players, manipulate and present the data dynamically, and predict match outcomes using machine learning.

 ## Features